Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Capitalize them: Christmas Day, New Year's Eve.
 The legal holidays in state law are: New Year's, Martin Luther King Jr. Day, Memorial Day, Independence Day (or Fourth of July), Labor Day, Thanksgiving and Christmas.

 Always capitalize these words

 Do not capitalize unless included in a proper name: Zoo Interchange

 Capitalize when preceded by the name of the state.
 Lowercase when used generically and for all plural references:

 - No legislature has approved the amendment

 Use Rep., Reps., Sen. and Sens. as formal titles before one or more names in regular text.
 Spell out and capitalize these titles before one or more names in a direct quotation.
-Spell out and lowercase representative and senator when the follow a name, and in other uses.
+Spell out and lowercase representative and senator when they follow a name, and in other uses.
 Spell out other legislative titles in all uses.
 Capitalize formal titles such as assemblyman, assemblywoman, city councilor, delegate, etc., when they are used before a name.
 Lowercase when they follow a name, and in other uses.
-Add U.S. or state before a title only if necessary to avoid confusion: U.S. Sen. Russell Feingold spoke with state Sen. Fred Risser.
+Add U.S. or state before a title only if necessary to avoid confusion: U.S. Sen. Tammy Baldwin spoke with state Sen. Frank Lasee.